Clayton Kershaw: 2013 season: 2nd Cy Young Award

-Kershaw finished the season with a 16–9 record, 236 innings pitched (a career-high), and a Major League-best 1.83 ERA and 0.92 WHIP.
-He was the third player in history to lead the Majors in ERA three years in a row, joining Greg Maddux (1993–95) and Lefty Grove (1929–31).
+Kershaw finished the season with a 16–9 record, 236 innings pitched (a career-high), and a major league-best 1.83 ERA and 0.92 WHIP.
+He was the third player in history to lead the major leagues in ERA in three consecutive years, joining Greg Maddux (1993–95) and Lefty Grove (1929–31).
 His ERA was the first sub-2.00 ERA since Roger Clemens did it in the 2005 season and the lowest overall since Pedro Martínez in the 2000 season.
-He was only the third Dodger pitcher to have an ERA under 3.00 in five consecutive seasons (Koufax and Nap Rucker).

-Kershaw struck out 12 batters in seven innings in the first game of the 2013 National League Division Series.
-That was the third most strikeouts by a Dodger pitcher in the playoffs, behind only Koufax (15 in the 1963 World Series) and Carl Erskine (14 in the 1953 World Series).
+Kershaw struck out 12 batters in seven innings in the first game of the NLDS.
 His six straight strikeouts in the game tied an MLB postseason record set by Tim Belcher in the second game of the 1988 World Series.
 He picked up his first career postseason victory in that game.

-Kershaw won the Warren Spahn Award for 2013, the second time he had won the award, which honors the best left-handed pitcher in the Major Leagues.
-He was also selected to the Sporting News NL All-Star team, the fourth Dodger pitcher to be named to the team twice (after Koufax, Valenzuela and Don Newcombe).
+Kershaw won the Warren Spahn Award for 2013, the second time he had won the award, which honors the best left-handed pitcher in the MLB.
 On November 13, he won the NL Cy Young Award for the second time in three seasons.
-He became just the sixth pitcher in history to finish in the top two in voting three seasons in a row.
+He became just the sixth pitcher in history to finish in the top two in voting in three consecutive seasons.

 After the season, Kershaw and the Dodgers agreed on a seven-year, $215 million, contract extension.
 The deal was the richest in MLB history for a pitcher, eclipsing the seven-year, $180 million, contract signed by Justin Verlander the previous year.
 The average annual value of $30.7 million was also the largest ever for a baseball player, beating the $28 million Roger Clemens received in 2007 and the 10-year, $275 million contract that Alex Rodriguez signed that same year.